 You can find a wide variety of dried egg powders on Amazon.

-Do we absorb magnesium of eggs?
+Do we absorb magnesium from eggs?

-We absorb approximately 30-50% of magnesium of food.
+We absorb approximately 30-50% of the magnesium of food.
 The absorption rate depends on the consumed dose.
 We absorb less magnesium when we get higher doses of magnesium.
 On the contrary, we consume more magnesium of eggs or other magnesium-rich foods, if we’re deficient in magnesium.[2]

 Common foods high in magnesium